aarushverma96/Jenga-App/README.md

 # Jenga-App
-An microblogging application using Django
+An microblogging application using Django.
+A basic blog post web application